fulldecent/solidity-template/BUG-BOUNTY.md

+This bug bounty is a draft and is not active yet.

 # Solidity Template Bug Bounty :bug: = :moneybag:

 *This documents the Solidity Template bug bounty program and how you can get rewarded for finding problems with this project.*